 Do you think your personal information has been compromised?
-You’re probably worried?
+You’re probably worried.
 Yes.
 For good reason.
 If your personal data falls into the wrong hands it can be used for criminal activity and fraud.
-Identify theft created from compromised personal data is a huge problem across the world.
-In 2017, nearly 60 million Americans were the victims of identify theft.
+Identifying theft created from compromised personal data is a huge problem across the world.
+In 2017, nearly 60 million Americans were the victims of identity theft.

-Same goes for corporate firms and financial institutions, they also bear the risk of security breaches and information theft.
-Without serious implementation of firewalls and another security setup, data hackers can access a company’s private information.
+The same goes for corporate firms and financial institutions, they also bear the risk of security breaches and information theft.
+Without the serious implementation of firewalls and other security setups, data hackers can access a company’s private information.

-Apart from common online threats: phishing, spyware and hackers.
-You should also be mindful that many instances of personal information leaks occur by simple human error such as misplacing documents, losing computer equipment or just sending information to the wrong recipient.
+Apart from common online threats: phishing, spyware, and hackers.
+You should also be mindful that many instances of personal information leaks occur to simple human errors such as misplacing documents, losing computer equipment, or just sending information to the wrong recipient.